dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 #### Compiling the binary release

-It is unclear whether we would re-build everything from source or whether we'd just collect outputs of the official VMR build(s).
-The latter seems more likely as it seems it would be easier to re-use the existing staging pipeline which does that for `dotnet/installer` builds already.
-It would also make sure we only build the shared components once and we have tested those exact binaries.
+For the release, we'd just collect outputs of the official VMR build(s) so it's quite similar to today's staging pipeline behavour which does that for `dotnet/installer` builds already.
+This also makes sure we only build the shared components once and we have tested those exact binaries already.

 It seems that both proposals would mean we have an official VMR build to take the products from.
 We currently don't have the build infrastructure to build several bands together but that would happen for both proposals.